uboslinux/ubos-docs/sphinx/users/backup.rst

 steps:

 * Sign up for an Amazon Web Services (AWS) account.

 * In AWS, create an suitable Identity and Access Management (IAM) user, e.g. ``mybackupuser``.
-* Create an "Access Key ID" and "Secret Access Key" for that user.
-Store both of them securely, as Amazon will not show you the Secret Access Key again.
+This is a user that will only use "programmatic" access.

 * Add the needed permissions to this user by creating a policy, such as:

   * ``HeadBucket``
   * ``ListBucket``
-  * ``GetObject``
   * ``CreateBucket``
   * ``PutObject``.

+* Create an "Access Key ID" and "Secret Access Key" for that user.
+Store both of them securely, as Amazon will not show you the Secret Access Key again.

 If you have a GPG key pair with key id ``<keyid>``, you can optionally specify ``--encryptid <keyid>``.
 This will encrypt the backup